Scholarly Paper Competition

 - The jury will consider the clarity and quality of the writing, judge the acceptability of the paper for publication in The Opera Journal, and will also rate papers on their overall suitability to be read in an abridged version of no more than twenty minutes length at the convention's Scholarly Papers Session.

-The winner will be invited to read her/his paper during the Scholarly Papers Session at the annual convention in January, 2016, in Indianapolis, IN.
+The winner will be invited to read her/his paper during the Scholarly Papers Session at the annual convention in January, 2018, in New Orleans.
 The Leland Fox Scholarly Paper Stipend of $500 will be awarded to the reader of a winning paper at the annual convention.

 The winning paper will be published in The Opera Journal.